 |site search by freefind|

-That's vital because your Lungs need that moisture to combat all the dryness in the air (offices, air-conditioning) and in many of our foods (ranging from dried fruit to toast).
+That's vital because your Lungs need that moisture to combat all the dryness in the air (offices, air-conditioning, central heating) and in many of our foods (ranging from dried fruit to toast).

 With good hydration your immunity improves.